 The results of the scoring model show that the total score has a statistically significant effect on the risk of having SBP (P < 0.001).
 Patients with a score of 1 are 15.48 times more likely to have SPB than patients with a score of 0.
-Patients with a score of 2 are 39.81 times more likely to have SPB than patients with a score of 3 are 399 times more likely to have SPB than patients with a score of 3 are 399 times more likely to have SPB than patients with a score of 3 are 399 times more likely to have SPB than patients with a score of 0.
+Patients with a score of 2 are 39.81 times more likely to have SPB than patients with a score of 0.
+Patients with a score of 3 are 399 times more likely to have SPB than patients with a score of 0.